 On August 19, the Little Susitna River was closed to the retention of coho salmon.

 On August 19, Jim Creek was closed to salmon fishing.

 Coho salmon escapement is not monitored on West Cook Inlet (WCI) area streams and ADF&G must rely on trends in harvest and angler effort taken from the Statewide Harvest Survey and reports from anglers and guides when assessing these stocks.
 Sport fishing success as reportedly good this season in tributaries of WCI.

-No management actions were implemented for the 2022 sport fishing season.
+No management actions were implemented during the 2023 sport fishing season.